SamanthaBooth81/clay_and_fire/README.md

 # User Experience

 # Strategy

-To begin this project I first identified who my target audience:
+This website is for a Business to Consumer (B2C) business that sells handmade polymer clay jewellery.
+The target market for these products:

-- Women who enjoy fashion and accessorising
+- Women who enjoy fashion and accessorising.
-- Loved ones looking for gifts
+- Loved ones looking for gifts.
-- Women aged between 15 and 45
+- Women aged between 15 and 45.

-Keeping the above in mind, I believe the Users will need a website that is:
+Keeping the above in mind, I believe the Customers will need a website that is:

 - Easy to Navigate and filter/search by categorys.